Sopsy/NorthBoard/README.md

-NorthBoard, the board software of http://northpole.fi/.

 This is the board software of Northpole.fi, now released under the MIT license.
 See `LICENSE` for details.

-!!
-If you have any high importance bugfixes or suggestion, please contact the admin by email: admin at northpole.fi !!

 REQUIREMENTS
 ============

-- Apache2
+- Apache2 or Nginx
-- PHP5 (exact version unknown.
-Should work with the newest versions from the most popular repositories.)
+- PHP5 (recommended version 5.5)
-- Mysql5 server
+- Mysql5 server (recommmended version 5.6+)
 - The following PHP libraries: mysql, curl, imagick, gd, geoip
 - ImageMagick for image conversions and resizing